JoshuaGale/WPDistillery/README.md

 To setup a new project running Scotch Box and WordPress, simply follow these steps:

-0. If you're running this on JCU Mac lab computers (as this project is designed for), you may first need to change your *VirtualBox* preferences so the `Default Machine Folder` points to _your_ folder: *change "default" to "jc123456"* (your login)
+0. You may first need to change your *VirtualBox* preferences so the `Default Machine Folder` points to _your_ folder: *change "default" to "jc123456"* (your login)
 1. In a terminal, run: `git clone https://github.com/lindsaymarkward/WPDistillery project` (where `project` is whatever you want to call your new WordPress VM folder)
 2. (if you want) customise `wpdistillery/config.yml` (see [configuration file documentation](README_CONFIG.md))
 3. Run `cd project` (same name as above) to change to your project root (where your `Vagrantfile` is)
 4. Run `vagrant up` to load then boot your new VM.

-Done!
-You can now access your project at the local URL http://localhost:8080
+5. On JCU Mac/PC computers, you can access your WordPress site at the local URL http://192.168.33.10
+6. Login to WordPress then go to the admin settings and re-save the permalink settings (without editing, just save them).

 ## Additional Information